Benton County Deputy killed during Wreaths Across America escort

 “We’re heartbroken about this tragic accident.
 Our thoughts are with Deputy Paul Newell’s loved ones.
 We value our partnerships with local law enforcement and will be cooperating with the investigation.”

+“Wreaths Across America is devastated to learn of this tragic accident and will keep Detective Newell’s family, colleagues and friends in our prayers.”

-KNWA/FOX24 has reached out to the Bentonville Police Department and Wreaths Across America organization for further information.
+KNWA/FOX24 has reached out to the Bentonville Police Department for further information.

 Stay with KNWA & FOX24 for developments on this story.